The64thGamer/cheeseepedia/old/locations_archive/Location Pages M-Z/stockton-ca-6436-pacific-ave.md

 latitudeLongitude = ["38.00788817","-121.3199927"]
 +++

 ***6436 Pacific Ave*** is a Chuck E. Cheese's that opened on September 6, 2005 with a Studio C Beta, 16M, and is still open today with the 2.0 remodel.
-This location is not to be confused with {{< wiki-link "Stockton, CA (4555 N Pershing Ave)" >}}, which opened in October 1979 (day unknown) with a Shelf Stage and closed in December 1998 (day unknown) with a 2-Stage.
+This location is not to be confused with [Stockton, CA (4555 N Pershing Ave)], which opened in October 1979 (day unknown) with a Shelf Stage and closed in December 1998 (day unknown) with a 2-Stage.

 ## Stages